PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/question-types-open.md

 ![decorative](images/question-types-open-summarising-tool.jpg)

 To activate the summarising tool, select the [insights button](https://help.mentimeter.com/en/articles/9538597-the-insights-button) and choose 'Summary'.

 ![decorative](images/question-types-open-summarising-tool2.jpg)

 After a short 'Generating insights' delay, the list of key points will display.
-Simply close the panel to return to the reponses.
+Simply close the panel to return to the responses.

 ### Voting on open responses